AndrewSushi/CS315/3/README.md

 ## 3 - Reliability Path
 ```
+relax(u, v, w, pq)
     reliability = r(u, v) * r(v, w)
     if reliability > dist[v]:
         dist[v] = reliability
         v.prev = u
         pq.push(dist[v], v)
 ```
 To solve this problem using edge relaxation, we can use the assumption that the reliability path from u to v to x can be represented as r(u, v) * r(v, w).
 By using this assumption, we can compare that reliability to `dist[v]`, which represents the current estimate of the path from source node s to v, where s is the start.
+We can also keep track of the previous node u to determine the most reliable path throughout the graph.
+We can then push `(dist[v], v)` into the priority queue to determine the next order of verticies which is based on the reliability where the least reliable node is dequeued.
+The process will continue untill all nodes in graph G have been visited, or the priority queue is empty.
+The priority queue starts with the source node 's' which will be enqueued.
+Then we can begin queueing nodes with the lowest reliability.
+For each node that is connected to the dequeued node, we perform the edge relaxation function to obtain the new highest and enqueue it into the priority queue.